Stephen Colbert (character): 2009 visit to Baghdad, Iraq

 Colbert receives an "Army" haircut, from Four-Star General Ray Odierno, during filming.

 Colbert arrived in Baghdad, Iraq on June 5, 2009, to film a week of shows called "Operation Iraqi Stephen: Going Commando".
-The episodes were filmed June 7–9, 2009, which was sponsored by the USO (United Service Organizations).
+The episodes were filmed June 7–9, 2009, sponsored by the USO (United Service Organizations).
 Al-Faw Palace's rotunda was used for the filming of Operation Iraqi Stephen.
 Colbert had a suit tailored for him in the Army Combat Uniform pattern and went through an abbreviated version of the Army's basic training regimen.
 The suit was specially tailored by Brooks Brothers.
 As a tribute to Bob Hope, Colbert brought a golf club on stage, a Hope trademark.

 The first episode included an interview with Coalition forces Commanding General Ray Odierno, which was interrupted by U.S. President Barack Obama.
 Obama stated that if Colbert really wanted to be a soldier, along with his attendance to Basic Combat Training, he needed to have his hair shaved off.
 Obama then ordered General Odierno to "shave that man's head".
 General Odierno then began to shave Colbert's head; the job was finished during the commercial break by one of Colbert's staff members.
 One Army major said that "shaving of the hair is an amazing show of support" that was "very touching".
 The episode also featured a message to the troops from U.S. Senator John McCain with a friendly reminder to "always remember to clean your muskets", a lesson he claimed to have learned at Valley Forge, as a reference to old age jokes that he faced during the 2008 Presidential Election.
-Several other prominent politicians, including former presidents Bill Clinton, George H. W. Bush, and George W. Bush, along with Vice President Joe Biden and then Alaska governor Sarah Palin recorded messages for the troops that were aired in the following episodes.
+Several other prominent politicians, including former presidents Bill Clinton, George H. W. Bush, and George W. Bush, along with Vice President Joe Biden and then Alaska governor Sarah Palin recorded messages for the troops that were aired in subsequent episodes.